TeamPlanetaryDrive/2020_InfiniteRecharge/README.md

 # InfiniteRecharge-2020

-Hi this is the readme for our teams effort to program for this competition.
+This is the readme for our team's effort to program for this competition.

-This year we are working on getting a robo working with the Deep Space ruleset
+This year we are working on getting a robo working with the Infinite Recharge ruleset

 main goals:
- + get command based system started
- - get robot driving in commands
-  - robo needs driving subsystems and commands
- - lifting systems.
- - camera for auto phase and vision systems
- - and so on.
+ + TBD